Yakitori Don

 Tare (たれ) is a flavorful, slightly thickened Japanese sauce commonly used in grilling dishes like this yakitori.
 It is made by simmering soy sauce, mirin, sugar, and sake, creating a glossy, sweet-savory glaze that caramelizes beautifully on the chicken.
 Tare sauce can vary in sweetness and thickness depending on regional preferences, but it always serves to enhance the deep umami flavor of grilled meats.

-What is Shichimi Togarashi?
+What is shichimi togarashi?

 Shichimi togarashi (七味唐辛子), also known as Japanese seven-spice blend, is a flavorful spice mix that adds heat and complexity to dishes.
 It typically consists of chili flakes, ground sansho pepper, roasted orange peel, black and white sesame seeds, hemp seeds, seaweed, and ginger.
 The combination of these ingredients creates a fragrant, slightly spicy, and umami-packed seasoning.
 It’s a versatile condiment commonly sprinkled over noodle dishes, rice bowls, grilled meats, and even soups.For this dish, I used Yuzu Shichmi which has some hints of Yuzu citrus.